jaideep-siva/Literature-based-chatbot/README.md

 #### Loading PDF documents

-Guides on how to load and process PDF documents relevant to the ECE domain, which are crucial for the chatbot to retrieve information and answer user queries.
+Guides on loading and processing PDF documents that the users want more help with and are crucial for the chatbot to retrieve information and answer user queries.

 #### Splitting and chunking documents